 - Draw an invisible chalk line around yourself to keep unwanted energies out (whilst still allowing supportive ‘universal life energy’ to flow through as usual).

 - Put headphones on and listen to your favourite, inspiring music to help zone out from the busyness outside of you.

-- Find quite spots to recharge and use them regularly.
+- Find quiet spots to recharge and use them regularly.

-- Seek out green places, gardens, woodlands to rejuvenate and raise your vibration.
+- Seek out green places, gardens, and woodlands to rejuvenate and raise your vibration.